 The evaluation of methods, concepts, theories, and strategies for the integral human resources development as a function of the individual and organizational needs and expectations.
 It will emphasize the training need assessment, instructional design, development, and evaluation of training and development programs.
-It will also analyze research designs and other mechanisms for the evaluation of the effectiveness and efficiency of the teaching and learning process, transference and results measurement.
+It will also analyze research designs and other mechanisms for the evaluation of the effectiveness and efficiency of the teaching and learning process, transference and results measurement interaction processes between the union, the employees, and the management.
+It will discuss the rights, prerogatives, and obligations of the involved parties and their implications for the organizational system.